particle-iot/docs/src/content/en/shared/firmware.md

 Structure
 ---
 ### setup()
 The setup() function is called when an application starts.
-Use it to initialize variables, pin modes, start using libraries, etc. The setup function will only run once, after each powerup or reset of the Spark Core.
+Use it to initialize variables, pin modes, start using libraries, etc. The setup function will only run once, after each powerup or device reset.

 ```cpp
 // EXAMPLE USAGE